Vishnuram1988/AngularBasics/README.md

 # MyFirstapp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.
+This project is created to understand basic concepts of Angular

 ## Development server